 CDBG - Allocation priorities were establish based on local government services and activities that serve the public that are under constant challenge to meet demand and regulatory requirements; and have consistently been the highest demand for CDBG funding.
 The priorities were also established on what realistically could be effectively managed and ensuring the CDBG funds benefit at least 70% low-to-moderate income persons.
 The obstacles to addressing the needs include: decreasing funding, increasing activity cost, the size and the rural nature of a high number of communities, and the local government's ability to communicate and implement some of the complex requirements with limited staff and resources.
 The state has set-up the CDBG program to assist the elderly and frail elderly special needs population by continuing to keep in-place the senior center set-aside.
-Having this set-aside allows for senior center facilities to compete for CDBG funding within a limited number of applications, thereby, improving opportunities to receive funding.
+Having this set-aside allows for senior center facilities to compete for CDBG funding.
 Senior centers are more than a socializing location but also prepare and cook for meals on-site and the delivery of meals to seniors who are unable to commute or are home bound.